Knolo

 Knolo wins

-Native — agents read emails, PDFs, transcripts, freeform text and act on judgment
+Native.
+Agents read emails, PDFs, YouTube transcripts, and freeform text, then act on judgment.

 Agent-to-agent collaboration